Apparitions of Mary reported in Medjugorje in the former Yugoslavia have received worldwide attention. Beginning in 1981, and still

 What Bishop Peric said in his letter to the Secretary General of Famille Chretienne, declaring:

-'constat de non supernaturalitate' of the apparitions or revelations in Medjugorje," should be
+but likewise, 'constat de non supernaturalitate' of the apparitions or revelations in Medjugorje," should be

 considered the expression of the personal conviction of the Bishop of Mostar which he has the

 right to express as Ordinary of the place, but which is and remains his personal opinion.

 Finally, as regards pilgrimages to Medjugorje, which are conducted privately, this Congregation